-Arctic animals face a new threat that could severely exacerbate habitat stresses caused by climate change.
-In recent years, oil companies have targeted vulnerable waters in Alaska’s Chukchi and Beaufort seas, hoping to create a new frontier for oil drilling.
+Arctic animals face a new threat that could severely exacerbate habitat stresses caused by climate change: drilling for oil.

 The animals and ecosystems at stake

 Despite icy, bone-chilling climes, the Arctic Chukchi and Beaufort seas off the northern coasts of Alaska are teeming with life, both in the water and atop the floating ice above.
 From darting seals and diving walruses to ice-roaming polar bears and migrating whales, a bountiful but fragile web of life struggles to prevail as climate change inflicts rapid changes.

 Little is known about oil spills in ice-filled waters, but we do know spilled oil tends to collect between and under breaks in the sea ice--and that Arctic animals spend a great amount of time submerged or resting at water’s edge near these ice breaks.
 For birds and marine mammals, the ice-free water is the passageway to rich hunting and fishing grounds below.
 Fish and aquatic animals are drawn there for the unique algae and tiny crustaceans that populate ice edge.

 Which species would suffer from an oil spill in Arctic waters?